pika-org/pika/docs/usage.rst

 - ``[tid:2786607]``: The thread id as reported by the operating system.
 - ``[pool:0000/0003/0003]``: The pika thread pool and worker thread ids: the first component is the thread pool id, the second is the global worker thread id (unique across all thread pools), and the third is the local worker thread id (unique only within the current thread pool).
-If the message is not logged from a thread on the pika runtime you may see ``[pool:----/----/----]``.
-You may also see ``[pool:----/0004/----]``.
-This corresponds to the main thread of the application, which does not belong to a thread pool, but still has a global worker thread id.
 - ``[parent:----/----]``: The id and description of the parent task that spawned the current task.
-  If there is no parent task (the task was spawned e.g. from the main thread) the id and description are ``----``.
-Thread descriptions are enabled with APEX and Tracy support, or with the CMake option ``PIKA_WITH_THREAD_DEBUG_INFO``.
 - ``[task:0x7fa6a4077cf0/pika_main]``: The id and description of the current task.
-If there is no current task the id and description are ``----``.
-The id may be reused across tasks.
-Thread descriptions are enabled with APEX and Tracy support, or with the CMake option ``PIKA_WITH_THREAD_DEBUG_INFO``.
 - ``[set_thread_state.cpp:205/set_thread_state]``: The file, line number, and function where the message was logged.
 - The logged message is printed last.

+The pool field is ``[pool:----/----/----]`` when a message is logged from a thread that does not belong to the pika runtime.
+The main thread will only have the global thread id set, e.g.
+``[pool:----/0004/----]``.

+Task ids and descriptions are logged as ``----/----`` when there is no current or parent task.
+Task descriptions are only printed when enabled with APEX and Tracy support, or with the CMake option ``PIKA_WITH_THREAD_DEBUG_INFO``.

 The log message format can be changed by setting the environment variable ``PIKA_LOG_FORMAT`` to a format string supported by spdlog.
 The custom fields defined by pika can be accessed with the